 They rely on the statistical certainty of playing strong hands, like rocks.

-But, they also know they sometimes need to take risks, when the situation’s right.
+But, they also know they sometimes have to take risks, when the situation’s right.

 When they see an opportunity, they’ll go all in on something they’re not 100% on.
 Because they know doing nothing, could mean losing more.